The Yang-Mills flow and the Atiyah-Bott formula on compact Kahler manifolds: Introduction

 In $\cite{HT}$, Hong and Tian prove that away from $Z_{an}$, a subsequence along the Yang-Mills flow $A_j$ converges smoothly to a limiting Yang-Mills connection on a limiting bundle $E_\infty$.
 They also prove that $Z_{an}$ is a holomorphic subvariety of $X$, although we do not utilize this result.
 By the work of Bando and Siu $\cite{BaS}$, we know $E_\infty$ extends to all of $X$ as a reflexive sheaf $\hat E_\infty$.
 In this paper we construct an explicit isomorphism between $\hat E_\infty$ and $Gr^{hns}(E)^{**}$, verifying a conjecture of Bando and Siu from $\cite{BaS}$.

 Here we remark that the results of this paper are not a full generalization of the work of Daskalopoulos and Wentworth.
 In $\cite{DW2}$, the authors prove that the bubbling set $Z_{an}$ is in fact equal to the singular set of $Gr^{hns}(E)$, in other words they show the Yang-Mills flow bubbles precisely where the sheaf $Gr^{hns}(E)$ fails to be locally free.
-While this is an extremely amazing and attractive fact, as of yet we can not generalize it to higher dimensions.
+Although the results of this paper imply that the singular set of $Gr^{hns}(E)$ is contained in the analytic singular set $Z_{an}$, the other inclusion does not follow.
+Sibley and Wentworth are able to accomplish the other inclusion in \cite{SB}, using mostly algebraic methods.